 “We have so much of a focus on concussion,” Langton said, “but lower-extremity injuries are our highest rate of injury.
 And so they’re [the cause of] the most missed time.
 Your team changes when your key players are injured or out from a knee or ankle injury.”

-To address these issues, Langton helped create the $60 million Engineering Roadmap, a program in which Crandall and UVA’s Department of Mechanical and Aerospace Engineering play critical roles.
+To address these issues, Langton helped create the $60 million Engineering Roadmap, a program in which Crandall and UVA’s biomechanical engineering department play critical roles.

 One of the project’s goals, Langton said, is “to get to position-specific helmets, where we can really start to mitigate the injuries.
 And the example I use is, when quarterbacks are rushed, they protect the ball and not themselves, and a large majority of the time the back of their heads will hit the surface, whether it’s natural grass or turf.
 So when they hit the back of their heads, why isn’t more protective material in the back of their helmet to dissipate that impact?